marselgray/natours/README.md

 `live-server` to run live server

-`npm run build` to compile sass into css && watch for changes
+`npm start` to compile sass into css && watch for changes

 ENJOY!